brownLlama/brown-llama-nvim/README.md

 # 🦙 Brown Llama 🦙

 Embarking on the journey with Neovim felt like stepping into a bustling metropolis of plugins and distros.
-I leaped from one distro to an2023DE903462other in pursuit of that elusive perfect setting—always feeling like something was missing in each iteration.
+I leaped from one distro to another in pursuit of that elusive perfect setting—always feeling like something was missing in each iteration.
 The endless tweaking to tailor it to my preferences was no walk in the park.
 It demanded heaps of courage, effort, and time.

 After a wild expedition through the Neovim universe, I proudly present my brainchild: "Brown Llama."
 It's my humble attempt to distill complexity into simplicity, fashioning a Neovim setup that resonates with my tastes.